-This form is used to record information on all incidental takes observed during the permit sample.
+This form is used to record information on all incidental takes observed during the trip.
 An incidental take is a marine mammal, seabird, or sea turtle that is observed entangled or snagged momentarily or longer in the gear.
-A new Incidental Take Form must be started for each haul in which one or more incidental take occurs.
-The incidental takes are numbered consecutively per permit sample.
+A new Incidental Take Form must be started for each haul/pick in which one or more incidental take occurs.
+The incidental takes are numbered consecutively per trip.
 All incidental takes must be photographed (see the Photo Form for more details).
 Dead incidental takes will be uniquely tagged and sampled or retained whole.
 Carcasses that cannot be retained will be sampled, tagged and discarded at sea.
 Fishermen have a legal obligation to retain samples that are requested by observers [50 CFR 229.7(c)(4)(vi)].

-- o An incidental take involves direct contact between the gear and a marine mammal, seabird, or sea turtle (although sea turtles are relatively rare in Alaska). - o If at any point during an observed trip, a marine mammal or seabird (or sea turtle) makes physical contact with the fishing gear being observed AND any part of the animal's body gets snagged, ensnared, hung up, tangled, or snarled for any period of time, regardless of the final condition and release of the animal, this is an incidental take and is recorded on the Incidental Take Form. - o There is no set minimum amount of time, such as number of seconds, for which the animal has to be held or stuck (or in contact with the gear) to be considered an incidental take.
+An incidental take involves direct contact between the gear and a marine mammal, seabird, or sea turtle (although sea turtles are relatively rare in Alaska).
+If at any point during an observed trip, a marine mammal or seabird (or sea turtle) makes physical contact with the fishing gear being observed AND any part of the animal's body gets snagged, ensnared, hung up, tangled, snarled for any period of time, regardless of the final condition and release of the animal, this is an incidental take and is recorded on the Incidental Take Form.
+There is no set minimum amount of time, such as number of seconds, for which the animal has to be held or stuck (or in contact with the gear).